floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 this is an acceptable risk)

 The result looked promising.
 The AST dump is a bit spammy, but all the required information is there.
-E.g. this C struct:
+For instance this C struct:

 ```c
 struct sg_buffer {